Oli-Data/Miscellaneous-Fun-Projects/Random Quote Generator/README.md

 # ✨ Oli's Quote Generator

-Welcome to **Oli's Quote Generator** — a quick, fun, and emotionally layered Python program that delivers quotes based on your vibe.
+Welcome to **Oli's Quote Generator**, a quick, fun, and emotionally layered Python program that delivers quotes based on your vibe.
 Whether you’re feeling motivational, flirty, unhinged, or just in the mood for some *Nova-approved wisdom*, this program has your back.

 ## 💻 What It Does